 When it comes to choosing a zodiac for Hellenistic astrological work, I provided my own rationale for using the tropical zodiac for such work.
 That article is called Why Use the Tropical Zodiac? and uses a number of chart examples.
 Additionally, I touched on how some of the sign qualities correlate with the tropical cycle in the lesson on the signs of the zodiac.

 Those looking to dig a little deeper into the scholarly resources can find some great places to start in the References to this article.
 A great short recent article to start with is John Steele’s 2018 “THE DEVELOPMENT OF THE BABYLONIAN ZODIAC: SOME PRELIMINARY OBSERVATIONS“.
 The PDF of that article is available for free in full online (follow linked title).
-That and the other academic references here provide numbers of their own references worthy of your attention.
+That and the other academic references here provide additional references of their own which are worthy of your attention.

 De Jong, T. (2007).
 Astronomical dating of the rising star list in MUL.APIN.
 Wiener Zeitschrift Für Die Kunde Des Morgenlandes,97, 107-120.
 Retrieved from http://www.jstor.org/stable/23861410